bullet-train-co/bullet_train-core/bullet_train/docs/javascript.md

 and then `export` a class that `extends` the controller that you just imported.

-For example, this will make it so that the BT Super Select controller will log a line to the console every time that `connect` is calle:
+For example, this will make it so that the BT Super Select controller will log a line to the console every time that `connect` is called:

 ```javascript
 import { SuperSelectController } from '@bullet-train/fields'